 The Safe Way to Drive Manual Car Uphill without Rolling Back

 It’s a tough job to drive manual car uphill without rolling back.
 Driving your car up a hill is a hard skill to master.
 Even the experienced drivers face one or two hiccups sometimes.
-The gravity works against you when you are on a hill.
+Gravity works against you when you are on a hill.
 However, you can prevent the rolling by applying the right tricks and with some practice.

 How to Drive Manual Car Uphill without Rolling Back?

-There’s a reason why your car rolls backward when you try to drive it up to the hill from a stop.
+There’s a reason why your car rolls backward when you try to drive it up the hill from a stop.
 It happens when you release the handbrake before finding the bite point.
 Many people wrongly assume that the gas pedal is the only component that moves a vehicle up the hill.
 In fact, it’s a joint venture of the gas pedal and the clutch.
 You have to set the pedal somewhere between 2,000 and 3,000 revs and find a bite point to drive manual car uphill without rolling back.

 Now, let’s see the ways of preventing rolling with a manual transmission: